 Grass is the default ground cover in most lawns, but it doesn't do well in shady spots.
 A good alternative is dwarf mondo grass (Ophiopogon japonicus 'Nanus'), a short and attractive evergreen plant that forms neat clumps of dark green, grasslike leaves.
-Unlike turf grass, it grows best in evenly moist soil and filtered sun, such as dappled shade from a tree.
-A mature plant is 4 inches tall and spreads 6 inches wide, and in summer bell-shaped, white or pale lilac flowers appear, adding 2 inches to the plant's height.
-Dwarf mondo grass grows in U.S. Department of Agriculture plant hardiness zones 6 through 11.
+Unlike turf grass, it grows best in areas with filtered sun, such as dappled shade from trees, or full shade.
+A mature plant is 4 in. tall and spreads 6 in. wide, and in summer, it bears bell-shaped white or pale lilac flowers, adding 2 in. to the plant's height.
+Dwarf mondo grass grows in USDA plant hardiness zones 6-11.

-Sandy loam soil is best for dwarf mondo grass, but it tolerates a range of soil types and growing conditions.
+Sandy, loam soil is best for dwarf mondo grass, but it tolerates a range of soil types and growing conditions.
 A high or low soil pH doesn't bother this plant, and it tolerates urban pollution.
-Though it grows best in moist and well-draining soil, it's drought-tolerant once established, but poorly drained soil and standing water cause problems.
+Though it grows best in moist and well-draining soil, it's drought-tolerant once established, but poorly drained soil and standing water can cause root rot.
 Dwarf mondo grass is salt-tolerant and grows well in a coastal garden.
 It will even tolerate full sun for part of the day, though it fares better with morning sun than afternoon sun.

 Video of the Day

 Dwarf mondo grass (commonly called "monkey grass") can be used to create a border to define a space, lend interest to a rock garden or fill in a space where turf grass won't grow.
-To create that lush carpet of ground cover, space dwarf mondo grass so the center of one plant is 6 inches from the center of the next.
-You can also evenly space the plants further apart, and spread mulch between them, for a formal effect.
+To create that lush carpet of ground cover, space dwarf mondo grass so the center of one plant is 6 in. from the center of the next.
+You can also evenly space plants further apart and spread mulch between them for a formal effect.
 They have a naturally mounding growth habit and give a landscape visual interest whether used as a standalone element or as a complement to other ornamentals, like hostas or day lilies.

-Dwarf mondo grass needs careful watering during its first season, but rarely needs fertilizer.
-Water newly planted dwarf mondo grass when the soil surface is dry, to help establish a deep root system.
+Dwarf mondo grass needs careful watering during its first season but rarely needs fertilizer.
+Water newly planted dwarf mondo grass when the soil surface is dry to help establish a deep root system.
 Apply water until it begins to puddle on the soil surface.
-In following years, water established dwarf mondo grass when the soil is dry to a depth of 3 inches.
+In following years, water established dwarf mondo grass when the soil is dry to a depth of 3 in.

-Dwarf mondo grass doesn't need fertilizer if it's growing strongly and has lush, deep green leaves.
-If the plant is growing poorly and has pale leaves, and there's no other possible cause, it may be suffering from nutrient deficiency.
-Fertilize nutrient-deficient dwarf mondo grass with a 12-4-8, slow-release, granular fertilizer.
-Sprinkle the granules at a rate of 4 tablespoons per 4 square feet around the plant base, avoiding the leaves.
-Use a hose over the area to water the fertilizer in and knock any off the leaves.
+Dwarf mondo grass doesn't need fertilizer if it's growing strongly and has lush deep green leaves.
+If the plant is growing poorly and has pale leaves with no other possible cause, it might be suffering from nutrient deficiency.
+Fertilize nutrient-deficient dwarf mondo grass with a 12-4-8, slow-release granular fertilizer.
+Sprinkle granules at a rate of 4 Tbsp. per 4 square feet around the plant base, avoiding leaves.
+Use a hose over the area to water in fertilizer and rinse any fertilizer off the leaves.

-Dwarf mondo grass needs tidying up only once a year in spring when the old year's leaves are spent and tired-looking from their winter dormancy.
-Remove faded foliage from the previous year to neaten up the plant and make room for fresh, new growth.
+Dwarf mondo grass needs tidying only once a year in spring when the old year's leaves are spent and tired-looking from their winter dormancy.
+Remove faded foliage from the previous year to neaten the plant and make room for fresh new growth.

-Sterilize pruning shear blades by wiping them with a cloth soaked in rubbing alcohol, and tidy dwarf mondo grass in early spring, before new growth appears.
-Prune all the stems to 1 inch tall, and remove the clippings from the area.
+Sterilize pruning shear blades by wiping them with a cloth soaked in rubbing alcohol.
+Tidy dwarf mondo grass in early spring before new growth appears.
+Prune all stems to 1 in. tall and remove clippings from the area.
 Sterilize the pruning shears again when you've finished.

-Dig it up and divide existing mounds into sections in early spring before new growth appears, dig up dwarf mondo grass with a garden fork.
-Pull the root ball into two or three sections with equal amounts of top growth.
-You can cut the root ball with a knife sterilized with rubbing alcohol, if necessary.
-Plant each section at its original growing depth, and space the sections 6 inches apart.
-Water each newly planted section until the water begins to puddle.
+Dig it up and divide existing mounds into sections in early spring before new growth appears.
+Dig up dwarf mondo grass with a garden fork and pull the root ball into two or three sections with equal amounts of top growth.
+You can cut the root ball with a knife sterilized with rubbing alcohol if necessary.
+Plant each section at its original growing depth and space sections 6 in. apart.
+Water each newly planted section until water begins to puddle.
 Dwarf mondo grass lives about 10 years in good growing conditions.